-We have a whopping number of three suggestions for you:
+We have a whopping three suggestions for you:

 – First off, just be aware that listening comprehension is one of the hardest things in this whole process, and it seriously takes a long time.
 If you feel like you’re improving with your teacher, then you’re improving, and you’re going to get to where you need to be.